jozseftiborcz/plantuml-toolkit/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **Explain why this enhancement would be useful** .
 * **List some other text editors or applications where this enhancement exists.**
-* **Specify which version of Atom and plantuml-bundle you're using.** You can get the exact Atom's version by running `atom -v` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
-The plantuml-bundle's version is at the package's settings view.
+* **Specify which version of Atom and plantuml-toolkit you're using.** You can get the exact Atom's version by running `atom -v` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
+The plantuml-toolkit's version is at the package's settings view.
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution

-Unsure where to begin contributing to plantuml-bundle?
+Unsure where to begin contributing to plantuml-toolkit?
 You can start by reading about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.

 ### Pull Requests

 The process described here has several goals:

-- Maintain plantuml-bundle's quality
+- Maintain plantuml-toolkit's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible bundle
+- Engage the community in working toward the best possible toolkit
-- Enable a sustainable system for plantuml-bundle's maintainers to review contributions
+- Enable a sustainable system for plantuml-toolkit's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: